-At our house we happen to have an old built in pantry cupboard in the dining area that houses all kid’s art supplies — Mom’s art supplies are in a completely seperate space.
+At our house we happen to have an old built in pantry cupboard in the dining area that houses all kid’s art supplies — Mom’s art supplies are in a completely separate space.
 The papers, a ream of white and a pad of construction, sit in neat stacks, and next to them are assorted bins for markers, crayons, feathers, glue, etc. Everything is on the lower two shelves providing easy access for all ages.
 Some of the bins are cute, some are practical.
 Some have lids, some are open-faced.
 Because I can hide it all behind the cupboard doors, I haven’t had to think hard about my containers.

-Aware that most mom’s are not going to have access to a handy cupboard, I’d love to tell you about the best looking art supply storage I’ve come upon thus far:
+Aware that most moms are not going to have access to a handy cupboard, I’d love to tell you about the best looking art supply storage I’ve come upon thus far:

 The buckets actually made two rows.
 One row sitting on the shelf, and one row hanging above the sitting ones.
-The homeowner attached a wooden dowel to the shelf to make a hanging rod, then just slipped some s-hooks onto the rod and hung additional buckets using their handles.
+The homeowner attached a wooden dowel to the upper shelf to make a hanging rod, then just slipped some s-hooks onto the rod and hung additional buckets using their handles.

 The hanging buckets ideas is so clever — easily adaptable to a storage situation where cupboards or shelves are not available or feasible.
 Just hang a cute café curtain rod on a wall within your child’s reach and hang the buckets there.

 Not into decoupaging?
 The buckets would also be cute as their unadorned matte silver selves.
 Or, you could get them pre-decorated.